 Today Syria has been turned into a hellhole by the unmāda-traya.
 However, just before the irruption of the second Abrahamism which ended the late Classical world, it was home to great men like Iamblichus.
-Hailing form a clan for priest-chiefs, Iamblichus taught at Apameia, a site which is today being ravaged by Mohammedan vandals aided and abetted by the sister Abrahamisms.
-After all one point where the Abrahamisms see eye to eye it is the destruction of the heathens and their sites.
+Hailing from a clan of priest-chiefs, Iamblichus taught at Apameia, a site which is today being ravaged by Mohammedan vandals aided and abetted by the sister Abrahamisms.
+After all one point where the Abrahamisms see eye to eye is the destruction of the heathens and their sites.
 Iamblichus was a key link in a great chain of tradition from the yavana sage Pythagoras.
 Indeed, as Gregory Shaw pointed out in his paper “Platonic Siddhas”, Iamblichus could be seen as a siddha among the yavana-s.
 In the Lives of Philosphers, Eunapius Sardianus states that he performed certain secret rituals.
 Regarding that a rumor is thus provided:

 “O master, most inspired, why do you thus occupy yourself in solitude, instead of sharing with us your more perfect wisdom?
 Nevertheless a rumor has reached us through your slaves that when you pray to the gods you soar aloft from the earth more than ten cubits to all appearance; that your body and your garments change to a beautiful golden hue; and presently when your prayer is ended your body becomes as it was before you prayed, and then you come down to earth and associate with us.”
 [Translated by WC Wright]